DioxusLabs/dioxus/docs/src/concepts/components.md

 In the previous chapter, we learned about Elements and how they can be composed to create a basic User Interface.
 In this chapter, we'll learn how to group Elements together to form Components.

+In this chapter, we'll learn:
+- What makes a Component
+- How to model a component and its properties in Dioxus
+- How to "think declaratively"

 ## What is a component?

-In short, a component is a special function that takes an input and outputs a group of Elements.
+In short, a component is a special function that takes input properties and outputs an Element.
 Typically, Components serve a single purpose: group functionality of a User Interface.
 Much like a function encapsulates some specific computation task, a Component encapsulates some specific rendering task.

 ### Learning through prior art